-5.35 NT Treasury argued that, as far as possible, the Code should leave matters of access to be decided between market participants.
+5.40 NT Treasury argued that, as far as possible, the Code should leave matters of access to be decided between market participants.
 In addition, it noted that the Code already contained considerable guidance to facilitate access arrangements "either by agreement or regulatory intervention".
 On this basis, NT Treasury argued that no change was required.

-- 5.36 While Power and Water's suggestion that the provision of incentives rather than prescription can be a more effective way of achieving regulatory objectives is no doubt true in certain circumstances, there exists a number of examples where such 'incentives' have failed to achieve the relevant objective and have been replaced with more prescriptive regulation. - 5.37 For example, the rights of a retailer to gain access to the services provided by distribution networks in Victoria and New South Wales were, until recently, regulated in a very light-handed manner (i.e., in a manner very similar to the access framework set out in Part 2 of the Code). - 5.38 Distribution network providers were required to grant access to the services of their distribution networks on fair and reasonable terms.
-If a retailer and network provider could not agree on those terms, either party was entitled to refer the matter to the regulator for determination as to what was fair and reasonable in the circumstances. - 5.39 Despite the existence of this form of review, no third-party retailer in New South Wales or Victoria entered into a use-of-system agreement with a distribution network provider during the first five years of the operation of the network access regimes in each of those States.
-This situation was exacerbated by the lack of minimum service standards in relation to the network access services covered by the regulated maximum tariffs. - 5.40 This vacuum continued until the regulator in Victoria and the Government in New South Wales amended the regulatory arrangements to require distribution network providers to offer a mandated or default use-of-system agreement as a starting point in any negotiations with a third-party retailer. - 5.41 Experience has shown that the level of prescription in New South Wales, Victoria and South Australia in relation to the provision of network access services has not prevented the establishment of flexible arrangements where that is required. - Rather, the continued lack of prescription (or application of the light-handed regulation principle) has tended to discourage, or at the very least make it more difficult for, access seekers seeking services which fall outside of the standard arrangements. - 5.43 For example, the provision of network access services with respect to embedded generators falls outside of the default connection agreement arrangements in New South Wales, Victoria and South Australia.
+5.41 While Power and Water's suggestion that the provision of incentives rather than prescription can be a more effective way of achieving regulatory objectives is no doubt true in certain circumstances, there exists a number of examples where such 'incentives' have failed to achieve the relevant objective and have been replaced with more prescriptive regulation.

+5.42 For example, the rights of a retailer to gain access to the services provided by distribution networks in Victoria and New South Wales were, until recently, regulated in a very light-handed manner (i.e., in a manner very similar to the access framework set out in Part 2 of the Code).

+5.43 Distribution network providers were required to grant access to the services of their distribution networks to retailers on fair and reasonable terms.
+If a retailer and distribution network provider could not agree on those terms, either party was entitled to refer the matter to the regulator for determination as to what was fair and reasonable in the circumstances.

+5.44 Despite the existence of this form of review, no third-party retailer in New South Wales or Victoria entered into a use-of-system agreement with a distribution network provider during the first five years of the operation of the network access regimes in each of those States.
+This situation was exacerbated by the lack of minimum service standards in relation to the network access services covered by the regulated maximum tariffs.

+5.45 This vacuum continued until the regulator in Victoria and the Government in New South Wales amended the regulatory arrangements to require distribution network providers to offer a mandated or default use-of-system agreement as a starting point in any negotiations with a third-party retailer.

+5.46 Experience has also shown that the level of prescription in New South Wales, Victoria and South Australia in relation to the provision of network access services has not prevented the establishment of flexible arrangements where that is required.

+5.47 Rather, the continued lack of prescription (or application of the light-handed regulation principle) has tended in some instances to discourage, or at the very least make it more difficult for, access seekers seeking services which fall outside of the standard arrangements.

+5.48 For example, the provision of network access services with respect to embedded generators falls outside of the default connection agreement arrangements in New South Wales, Victoria and South Australia.
 As a result, potential embedded generators have experienced difficulties in negotiating the terms of access with distribution network providers.
-Given the time imperatives usually associated with these types of projects, embedded generators are often faced with the choice of: - accepting fairly onerous terms offered by the distribution network provider; or - deciding not to proceed with the project, rather than risk the potential delays, uncertainties and costs associated with a dispute resolution process.
+Given the time imperatives usually associated with these types of projects, embedded generators are often faced with the choice of:

+- accepting fairly onerous terms offered by the distribution network provider; or - deciding not to proceed with the project, rather than risk the potential delays, uncertainties and costs associated with a dispute resolution process.

-5.44 While Power and Water correctly notes that highly prescriptive regulation would provide all participants with certainty as to the regulatory environment, the Commission does not accept that a high level of prescription necessarily reduces the flexibility of the regulatory system to adapt to change.
-Rather, the regulatory system needs to incorporate an appropriate process for dealing with change in a timely manner.
+5.49 While Power and Water correctly notes that highly prescriptive regulation would provide all participants with certainty as to the regulatory environment, the Commission does not accept that a high level of prescription necessarily reduces the flexibility of the regulatory system to adapt to change.
+Rather, the regulatory system needs to incorporate a timely Code review process as proposed in recommendation 5.